AlperenDemircioglu/odin-recipes/README.md

     c. p, h1, h2..., em, strong, bold, italic
     d. img src, <a href>

-After i complete the task, i will review the status of the goals.
+-After i complete the task, i will review the status of the goals.
- I have completed both the 1st and the 2nd tasks.
+-I have completed both the 1st and the 2nd tasks.

- -->